therealsahil19/solarsystemsim25/README.md

 The simulation is built with a modular architecture to separate concerns.
 Here's a high-level overview:

 -   **Rendering Engine**: Core 3D rendering is handled by **Three.js**.
 The scene setup, camera, lighting, and renderer are initialized in the `src/scene/` directory.
--   **State Management**: Global application state (e.g., selected body, time scale, UI settings) is managed by **Zustand**.
-This provides a simple, centralized store for state that can be accessed and updated from any part of the application.
-See `src/state/store.ts`.
+-   **State Management**: Global application state is managed by **Zustand**, split into focused slices:
+    - `src/state/simStore.ts` for simulation state (time, scale preset, selection, trails, perf, etc.)
+    - `src/state/uiStore.ts` for UI-only state (distance units) This keeps updates localized and reduces unnecessary work.
 -   **Physics Engine**: Orbital calculations are offloaded to a **Web Worker** (`src/physics.worker.ts`) to prevent blocking the main UI thread.
 The main thread sends the current simulation time to the worker, and the worker calculates and sends back the new positions of all celestial bodies.
 -   **UI Components**: The user interface is built with standard HTML, CSS, and TypeScript.
-A custom `PanelManager` (`src/ui/panel-manager.ts`) provides a windowing system for draggable, resizable, and pinnable panels.
+A custom `PanelManager` (`src/components/panel-manager.ts`) provides a windowing system for draggable, resizable, and pinnable panels.

 ## Code Structure